Cydhra/vers/readme.md

 at your option.

+This project includes code developed by [Gonzalo Brito Gadeschi](https://raw.githubusercontent.com/gnzlbg/bitintr) originally licensed under the MIT license.
+It is redistributed under the above dual license.

 ## Contribution
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be